 Ignacio has over twenty-five years of experience as a vineyard manager in Napa.
 Prior to joining Seavey in 2014, he worked for several vineyard management companies, including Vyborny, Renteria, and Heritage, where he managed hundreds of acres and vineyard workers.
 At Seavey, Ignacio is excited about the challenge of working with our own much smaller crew to bring out the best grapes possible from the land.

-Jessica helps oversee and manage Seavey’s day-to-day operations and also is in charge of accounting, and general administration.
+Jessica helps oversee and manage Seavey’s day-to-day operations and also is in charge of accounting, marketing, and general administration.
 Jessica brings a wealth of skills and background from within the wine industry including a Wine Industry Finance & Accounting Certificate from Sonoma State.
 She grew up in a Sonoma winemaking family, and prior to Seavey held positions at Bin to Bottle Winery and Innerstave.
 Her positive, can-do energy and efficiency has touched every aspect of Seavey’s operations.

 Scooter & Liefe are the official mascots and greeters of Seavey.